9 Most Dangerous Invasive Species in Ontario

 Impact:

-1. These invasive mussels remove plankton from the water, and native species no longer have access to it as a food source.
+1. These invasive mussels remove plankton from the water, and native species can no longer access it as a food source.

 2. Large colonies may encroach on beaches and fish-hatching grounds, slashing swimmers’ feet.